| Description | Level |

 | ![]() |

-115 | MaliReissued with updates to U.S. government restrictions on personnel.
+115 | MaliReissued with obsolete COVID-19 page links removed.
 Do not travel to Mali due to crime, terrorism, and kidnapping.
 Country Summary: Violent crime, such as kidnapping and armed robbery, is common in Mali.
 Violent crime is a particular concern during local holidays and seasonal events in Bamako, its suburbs, and Mali’s southern regions.
 Roadblocks and random police checkpoints are commonplace throughout the country, especially at night.
 Terrorist and armed groups continue plotting kidnappings and attacks in Mali.
 They may attack with little or no warning, targeting night clubs, hotels, restaurants, places of worship, international diplomatic missions, and other locations frequented by foreigners.
 Attacks may target Malian government offices and infrastructure, in addition to locations frequented by Westerners.
 The U.S. government is unable to provide emergency services to U.S. citizens throughout much of Mali as U.S. government employee travel outside Bamako is restricted due to security concerns.
 Due to risks to civil aviation operating within or in the vicinity of Mali, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
 Read the country information page for additional information on travel to Mali.
 If you decide to travel to Mali:

 | ![]() |